With all-new design and several mechanical updates, the 2017 Maruti Swift Dzire is priced between Rs 5.42 lakh – Rs 9.39 lakh.

-The new Maruti Dzire 2017 is based on the new ‘Heartect’ platform that also underpins Baleno, the new-gen Dzire is 105Kg lighter, yet it is claimed to offer more rigidity and improved performance.
+The new Maruti Dzire 2017 is based on the new ‘HEARTECT’ platform that also underpins the Baleno.
+It is 105kg lighter than the previous model, and is claimed to offer more rigidity and improved performance.
 With 105kg of weight scooped out from the body, the diesel version of the new Dzire is claimed to more fuel efficient, returning over 28kmpl.
-Aside from cosmetic updates, the model has also received dimensional changes.
+Besides cosmetic upgrades, the new model gets dimensional changes.
 That said, the new Dzire sits on a 20mm longer wheelbase and slightly increased widht that provides more space on the inside.
 With visual improvements and more premium cabin, the new Dzire poses threat to several models in the segment including Honda Amaze, Hyundai Xcent, Ford Aspire, Volkswagen Ameo and Tata Tigor.

-In terms of features, the subcompact sedan receives new tech that makes it safer and more desirable.
-On the outside, it sports projector headlamps with LED daytime running lights, a new hexagonal grille laden with chrome and LED taillamps at the back.
-While on the inside, it comes with a touchscreen infotainment system supported by Android Auto, Apple CarPlay and MirrorLink.
-In addition, there is an auto climate control, leather wrapped steering and flat-bottom steering whee.
+Talking about features, the sub-4 meter sedan receives several new tech that makes it safer and more desirable.
+On the outside, this car has new projector headlamps with LED daytime running lights, a new hexagonal grille laden with chrome and new LED taillights.
+Inside the cabin, the sedan gets a touchscreen infotainment system that is compatible with Android Auto, Apple CarPlay and MirrorLink.
+In addition, there is an auto climate control, leather wrapped steering and flat-bottom steering wheel.
 Read – 2017 Maruti Suzuki Celerio To Launch This Festive Season

 -Radically changed exterior